athankefalas/swift-toasts/README.md

 ```

 Alternatively, when a toast is scheduled by using a state change trigger it might be desirable to avoid scheduling a large number of toasts when a value changes rapidly and frequently.
-In order to automatically cancell all scheduled toasts by a specific source, the `.always` cancellation policy is required.
+In order to automatically cancel all scheduled toasts by a specific source, the `.always` cancellation policy is required.

 ``` Swift
 // A change of the volume value triggers a toast.